davidkpiano/node-azure-mvc/README.md

 azure site deploymentscript --node
 ```

 When these files are generated, open `deploy.sh`.
 You'll see all the fun stuff that's happening to succesfully deploy the Node project, but we need to add one thing.
-Go to step 3:
+Go to step 3 and add `eval $NPM_CMD run build-ts`:

 ```sh
 # deploy.sh